JOVE Video Publication

 Coil Positioning Tips

-This 1’10” video shows how to avoid coil positions that are too anterior, medial, or posterior, and will miss the person’s primary motor cortex.
+The following videos show how to move the TMS coil around on the participant head for systemic coil positioning as well as avoid coil positions that are too anterior, medial, or posterior that will miss the person’s primary motor cortex.

 Finding MEPs